Lake Mathews: Controversy over recreational use

 Since its dedication in 1940, the reservoir has been fenced off and closed to public access, supposedly to preserve water quality.
 The MWD has always been concerned about water quality and prohibits body contact sports like swimming in its other nearby reservoirs that are open for recreation, Lake Skinner and Diamond Valley Lake.
 Mathews is of greatest importance as its outlet feeds directly into pipelines that connect to member water agencies serving 8.4 million people.

 During its existence, a number of attempts have been made to gain access to the lake for various purposes, but none have been granted.
-One of the most interesting was a 1952 request for a movie shoot at the lake.
-The scene from the 1953 movie Fair Wind to Java would have featured, among other things, a smoke-belching volcano constructed on one of the lake's islands.
-After their idea was rejected by the MWD Board, the movie's producers reportedly constructed a lagoon and volcano on a studio backlot.
+One of the most notable was a 1952 request for a movie shoot at the lake.
+The movie was the 1953 movie Fair Wind to Java, and the scene would have featured, among other things, a smoking volcano constructed on one of the lake's islands.
+After their idea was rejected by the MWD board, the movie's producers reportedly constructed a lagoon and volcano on a studio backlot.

 In 1960, the Riverside County Board of Supervisors mounted an unsuccessful campaign to open the lake for recreational purposes.
 The board generated a resolution citing a "pressing and definite need" for recreational facilities in Southern California.

 California Assemblyman Kevin Jeffries, on February 14, 2012, introduced legislation, AB 1686, which would have opened the lake for limited recreation similar to that available at other MWD reservoirs or, at the very least, have allowed for low-impact hiking in the Ecological Reserve.
 However, Jeffries withdrew the bill on March 20, 2012 after research determined that "virtually bulletproof" agreements prohibiting public access exist between the MWD and other entities interested in maintaining the status quo, and going forward with the bill would have likely resulted in prolonged and expensive legal battles.